 Kandinsky thought art — like music — could be enjoyed without having to be “read.”
 The idea struck a chord with Klee, who could play the violin well enough by age ten to perform with the Bern Orchestra.
-He began to work out a painting style based on symbolic expression rather than realistic description.
+He began to experiment with a painting style based on symbolic expression, rather than realistic description.
 “Abstract with memories,” he called it.

-Klee’s pictorial vocabulary grew increasingly sophisticated over the years.
-In the catalogue introduction to one of his later shows, the celebrated muralist Diego Rivera said:
+Over the years, Klee’s pictorial vocabulary grew increasingly sophisticated.
+In the catalogue introduction to one of his later shows, Mexican muralist Diego Rivera said:

 Klee’s new paintings contain all the science of the great masters, and all the freshness and genius of children.

 This is high praise.
-At the time, modern artists had so much admiration for primitive art, the gilt-framed canvases in museums seemed almost counterfeit.
+At the time, modern artists like Rivera, Picasso, and Matisse had so much admiration for primitive art, the gilt-framed canvases in museums seemed almost counterfeit.

-In his mid-50s, Klee began to suffer from the symptoms of scleroderma, an incurable illness that hardens the skin.
-But he kept on painting, ultimately creating some of the most poignant images of his career.
+When he was in his mid-50s, Klee began to suffer from the symptoms of scleroderma, an incurable illness that hardens the skin.
+Somehow he kept on painting, ultimately creating some of the most poignant images of his career.

 To create this uncharacteristically large, six-foot-wide panel, Klee glued newspaper over burlap to serve as a ground.
-Newsprint peeks through the paint, allowing us to read snatches of advertisements and editorials.
+In a few places, the newsprint peeks through the paint, allowing us to read snatches of old advertisements and editorials.

 Cloud-like patches of green, peach, and periwinkle create an enormous space suffused with warmth and light.
-A black calligraphic line running across the top of the picture resembles a coastline.
-Above it, the moon rises, a steamer sails by, the moon sets: Time passes by, people pass on.
+The black calligraphic line running across the top of the picture resembles a coastline.
+Above it, the moon rises, a steamer sails by, the moon sets.
+Time passes by, people pass on.

 A large face covered with white paint holds the composition in balance.
 It’s hard not to associate the P-shaped figure with Paul Klee.
-But why is he standing in a puddle of blue?
+But why is the figure standing in a puddle of blue paint?
 Is the artist getting wet feet?
 There are many riddles in a Klee painting.
-Art historian Will Grohmann provides some insight: “References to human destiny are never far from his work.”

-Is this a modernist interpretation of the three ages of man?
+Is this a modern interpretation of the three ages of man?

-Does the squiggly creature on the left represent a baby crawling on all fours?
-Is the upright, P-shaped figure preparing to pass through a tunnel, to an afterlife portrayed by a small halo of white light?
+On the left side of the canvas, does the squiggly creature represent a baby crawling on all fours?
+Is the P-shaped “adult” figure preparing to pass through a tunnel, to an afterlife portrayed by a small halo of white light?

 Who can say?
 I could write ten different interpretations of a Klee painting and the artist liked it that way.
 “If you portray the normal too literally, you wind up in a wasteland,” he said.

-He initially called this painting Calypso’s Island after a chapter in Homer’s Odyssey.
-In the story, the sexy nymph Calypso holds the Greek hero Odysseus hostage on an island for seven years.
-Despite her best efforts, she cannot quell his longing for his wife, even by offering him immortality — with benefits.
-Odysseus escapes from the island and returns home.
+He initially called the painting Calypso’s Island after a chapter in Homer’s Odyssey.
+In the ancient Greek story, a sensual nymph named Calypso holds the Greek hero Odysseus hostage on an island for seven years, but cannot quell his longing for his wife, even by offering him immortality “with benefits.”
+Odysseus escapes from the island and returns home to his family.

 Klee ultimately rejected the title Calypso’s Island because he thought it was too on the nose.
-“But it’s true many of my works point in that direction,” the artist confided to Grohmann.
+“But many of my works do point in that direction,” the artist confided to critic Will Grohmann.
 “They say, the time has come.”

-Paul Klee was an isolated artist, yet a pivotal one
+Klee was an isolated artist, but a pivotal one

-“Whether they were conscious of it or not, everyone was learning from Klee,” said critic Clement Greenberg, who added he didn’t understand abstract painting until he came across images like Twittering Machine, an astonishingly prescient image of mechanical birds whose twitter draws its victims into a pit.
+“Whether they were conscious of it or not, everyone was learning from Paul Klee,” said critic Clement Greenberg, who confessed he didn’t understand abstract painting until he came across images like Twittering Machine, an astonishingly prescient image of mechanical birds whose twitter draws its victims into a pit.